gorhill/httpswitchboard/README.md

 or you can [install manually](https://github.com/gorhill/httpswitchboard/tree/master/dist).
 **I strongly advise against installing from any other sources.**

-I expect the extension to work on any Chromium-based browser.
+I expect the extension to work on a stable of any Chromium-based browser.

 [**IMPORTANT:** Compatibility with various Chromium based browsers and other extensions](https://github.com/gorhill/httpswitchboard/wiki/Compatibility-with-various-Chromium-based-browsers-and-other-extensions)